ericparker14/Project2CSCE1030/README.md

 This program is a number matching game designed by creating two seperate 2d arrays and evaluating if the users guess (a coordinate) matches the number in the other hidden 2d array.
-The user has 10 guesses.
+The user has 10 guesses, loses a point when wrong, and gains two when correct.